Listed in: Political Science, as POSC-154

 This course goes to the heart of current debates on the “state of the state.”
 How significant is the state in an era in which its sovereignty is increasingly challenged both by global and domestic forces?
 What ought to be the proper role of the state in the twenty-first century?
 These questions are central to the current debates taking place--in the U.S. and abroad--on the extent to which countries should open up their economies, privatize social services, incorporate minorities and immigrants, recognize gay marriages, counterbalance U.S. pop culture, accommodate religious fundamentalism, etc. We will explore these questions by studying political theorists and empirical cases from around the world.

 Limited to 30 students.
-Fall semester.
+Spring semester.
 Professor Corrales.

 If Overenrolled: Preference to Sophomores considering a major in Political Science, then Seniors who are majors in Political Science, then Juniors, then first-year students.